• Skip to primary navigation

 Gumbo Z’Herbes Recipe (Green Gumbo)

-This green gumbo recipe, or "gumbo z'herbes", is a Louisiana classic Cajun gumbo made with mixed greens like kale, collards, beet greens and more, so good!
+Green gumbo, or "gumbo z'herbes", is a Louisiana classic Creole gumbo with mixed greens like kale, collards, beet greens smothered in a rich gravy, so good!
+Easy to make vegetarian.

 Save Recipe Saved!